o-ran-sc/nonrtric/sdnc-a1-controller/README.md

 Please see the documentation in the docs/ folder

-For more information about the NONRTRIC project please see the [project website](https://wiki.o-ran-sc.org/display/RICNR "O-RAN-SC NONRTRIC project")
+For more information about the Non-RT RIC project please see the [project website](https://wiki.o-ran-sc.org/display/RICNR "O-RAN-SC Non-RT RIC project")

 ## License